 - 73% of them have experienced symptoms such as low mood, mood swipes, feeling of hopelessness and sadness due to debt and financial difficulty and

-Most of these people also have admitted that they have even worked with some of the best debt management companies having very high debt consolidation ratings to find out an effective way to get rid of such drastic situation and regain their mental health.
-The success rate of this approach is still on debate as it all depends on the person concerned and their proactive nature regarding debt.
+Most of these people also have admitted that they have even worked with some of the best debt management companies having very high debt consolidation ratings to find out an effective way to get rid of such a drastic situation and regain their mental health.
+The success rate of this approach is still under debate as it all depends on the person concerned and their proactive nature regarding debt.

 On the other hand, the survey also found a few more interesting facts such as:

-- 70% of this group of 18 to 24 year olds believes that it is NHS that is responsible for supporting those people who specifically suffer from mental health conditions due to their financial worries
+- 70% of this group of 18 to 24-year-olds believes that it is NHS that is responsible for supporting those people who specifically suffer from mental health conditions due to their financial worries

 - 38% of this same group has this belief that this responsibility typically lies with the financial institutions such as the traditional banks as well as all other loan providers